DonBower/HamGoBox/README.md

 * Mortty nanoIO -- [Keyer](https://hamprojects.info/mortty/) -- This Interface is used to enable True Keyed CW when using fldigi.
 This is a DIY kit, that requires soldering.
 ![alt text][nanoIO]

+* Raspberry PI -- [Computer](https://www.adafruit.com/product/3755) -- This credit card size computer will run all of the software, it has 4 USB ports, and a boatload of interfaces.
+![alt text][raspberryPI]

 [gatorBox]: https://github.com/DonBower/HamGoBox/blob/master/Images/GatorBoxSmall.jpg "Field Day Box"

 [gatorShelf]: https://github.com/DonBower/HamGoBox/blob/master/Images/ShelfSmall.jpg "Rack Shelf"